 - The ability to write clear, grammatical sentences and well-organized texts that reflect an attention to audience and genre.

 - The ability to construct and develop a thesis.

 - The ability to adhere to the conventions of logical argumentation.

 - Attention to appropriate language use and mechanics.

 - The ability to support analysis with textual evidence.

-- The ability to convey an ethos appropriate to the purpose and genre of texts they
+- The ability to convey an ethos appropriate to the purpose and genre of texts they compose.

 - The ability to present information in visually effective ways.